HectareaGalbis/common-vulkan/docs/window.md

 (with-window (var &rest args) &body body)
 ```

 Wraps the body with the creation and destruction of a window.
-The args are passed to the constructor of the window.
+The `args` are passed to the constructor of the window. `var` is bound to the new window.